OSGeo/gdal/doc/source/user/configoptions.rst

       :program:`gdalwarp`.
       If its value is small (less than 100000), it is assumed to be measured in megabytes, otherwise in bytes.
 Alternatively, the value can be set to "X%" to mean X% of the usable physical RAM.
+      Since GDAL 3.11, the value of :config:`GDAL_CACHEMAX` may specify the units directly (e.g., "500MB", "2GB").
       Note that this value is only consulted the first time the cache size is requested.
 To change this value programmatically during operation of the program it is better to use :cpp:func:`GDALSetCacheMax` (always in bytes) or or